-Email Marketing Facts
+Email Marketing Statistics

 Key takeaway: No matter what age group you are targeting or where they are located, email remains a great way to reach your audience.

-Give your emails a better chance of reaching your customers by reading our guide: 11 Reasons Why Your Emails Go in the Spam Box and How to Make Sure They Don’t.
+Give your emails an even better chance of reaching your customers by reading our guide: 11 Reasons Why Your Emails Go in the Spam Box and How to Make Sure They Don’t.

 Consumers and Email Marketing

-If you’re wondering how email marketing looks from the consumer point of view, this next batch of email marketing stats gives some insight.
+If you’re wondering how email marketing looks from the consumer point of view, this next batch of email marketing statistics gives some insight.

-It’s not all good news, though.
-DMA Insight says consumers also say they get too many irrelevant emails from brands.
-And with 17.3% of emails sent classified as spam according to Radicati Group research, it’s easy to see how consumers could easily be put off by getting the wrong emails.
+And with 53.49% of emails sent classified as spam as of the latest numbers available on Statista (September 2018), it’s easy to see how consumers could easily be put off by getting the wrong emails.